History of Pomerania (1806–1933): Napoleonic Wars and its consequences

 After Prussia lost the Battle of Jena-Auerstedt in late 1806, French troops marched north into the Pomeranian province.
-Fortified Stettin surrendered without battle, and the province became occupied by the French forces.
-Only fortified Kolberg resisted, and the French laid a siege in March 1807.
+Fortified Stettin (Szczecin) surrendered without battle, and the province became occupied by the French forces.
+Polish troops took part in the capture of several towns in the region, including Szczecinek and Nowogard.
+Only fortified Kolberg (Kołobrzeg) resisted, and the French laid a siege in March 1807.
 Ferdinand von Schill was among the defendants.
 The siege was not successful and was lifted only when Prussia surrendered to Napoleon Bonaparte in the Peace of Tilsit on July 2.

 Napoleonic occupation also thwarted Gustav IV Adolf of Sweden's plans to construct a fortified port city on Rügen, Gustavia.
 Constructions had begun in 1806, but the unfinished town was levelled by the French forces already in the following year.

 The terms of surrender included high war reparations (25,000,000 Taler from the Province of Pomerania alone).
 The agreed withdrawal of the French troops was delayed repeatedly.
 In November 1808, the French troops left the province except for Stettin, which forced the provincial government to move to Stargard in 1809.
 The Kriegs- und Domänenkammer was renamed Royal-Prussian government ("Königlich Preußische Regierung"), while the former government ("Regierung") was renamed Supreme State Court ("Oberlandesgericht").

 In 1812, French troops invaded Swedish Pomerania, and also occupied Prussian Pomerania again.
 The Prussian troops took quarter in Kolberg.
 After Ludwig Yorck von Wartenburg, who commanded a Prussian corps with a significant Pomeranian share, had left the coalition with France in the Convention of Tauroggen of December 30, 1812, the Prussian military called the Pomeranians to arms in February 1813.
 Also in February, Russian troops reached Farther Pomerania.
 In March, all French forces left Pomerania, except for Stettin, which was held by the French until December 5, 1813.
 After the war, Prussia after diplomatic efforts of Karl August von Hardenberg in the Congress of Vienna gained Swedish Pomerania by paying 2,6 million Taler to Denmark and granting her the Duchy of Lauenburg, and paying an additional 3,5 million Taler to Sweden on June 7, 1815.
 On October 23, Swedish Pomerania was merged into the Prussian province, both now constituting the Province of Pomerania.

 After Napoleon's break-up of the Holy Roman Empire in 1806, the Western Part was the member of the German Confederation.
 After foundation of the German Empire of 1871, the whole of Pomerania was included into the newly created state.